rafworkonly/rafworkonly.github.io/submit.md

 - What do we need to change?

 You can:
-- Add photos if you send them via whatsapp
+- Add photos if you send them via whatsapp (send them HD if possible)
 - Contribute to the project in another way

 Enjoy writing!